ElderMael/patternsfordeliveringmicroservices/manuscript/03-Digital_Platforms.md

 run the application code, deploy the required artifacts and orchestrate the required components.

+A digital platform usually consists of:

+1. A Cloud Provider
+1. An Orchestrator
+1. Runtime Environments

+A cloud provider will allow the creation of compute resources (virtual machines or containers) that the orchestrator will manage.
+Usually the compute resources will execute a runtime environment allowing applications to execute within the platform.

 Nowadays, the de facto standard for microservice deployments is Kubernetes.
 Before the advent of Kubernetes we had virtual machines and we used other orchestrators to manage the required infrastructure